UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 ### Note on Condition Checks

-In the condition checks used in this guide, the term target location is used as a general meaning for the relevant task location.
+In the condition checks used in this guide, the term target location is used as a general meaning for the relevant task location

 Depending on the operation, the target location may refer to: